huajiejin/gas-calculator-ios/README.md

 > The goal of the application will remain the same:
 >
-> • For Group 1: you will enter legs of the trip with distance in miles and calculate total distance in kilometers
->
-> • For Group 2: you will enter legs of the trip with gas usage in gallons and calculate total use in liters
+> you will enter legs of the trip with gas usage in gallons and calculate total use in liters
 >
 > The application must have two screens:
 >